DevShatru/code-samples/LaunchToNavArea/README.md

 <br/>

 ## Demo
 In the demo, the orange region represents the off-nav area.
-Our unit faiols to reach the nav area on it's first jump, but tries again after half a second and succeeds.
+Our unit fails to reach the nav area on it's first jump, but tries again after half a second and succeeds.
 <br/>
 ![Off Nav Jump Demo](./LaunchToNav-Demo.gif)